anmedina-arg/anmedina-arg/README.md

 - Typescript

-### My english level is intermediate and I am studying to improve it
+### My level of Englis is intermediate and I am studying to improve it

 ## My Projects